 What makes LevelUp’s rewards different?

-LevelUp combines daily UPI cashback with salary-aligned bonus rewards, offering higher value when users actually need spending flexibility.
+LevelUP combines daily UPI cashback with salary-aligned bonus rewards, offering higher value when users actually need spending flexibility.

 Which card offers better long-term value?

 Kiwi offers instant cashback.
-LevelUp is built for sustained value throughout the month, perfectly synced with salary cycles, not just individual transactions.
+LevelUP is built for sustained value throughout the month, perfectly synced with salary cycles, not just individual transactions.

 Kiwi has positioned itself well as a simple, cashback-focused UPI credit card.
 It works for users who want quick rewards on everyday payments.

-LevelUp, however, is built with deeper intent.
+LevelUP, however, is built with deeper intent.
 By providing cashback on daily UPI transactions, Salary Day bonuses, the potential to earn over 50,000 points monthly, and access to 12 lounges, it aligns credit with the realities of salaried life, not just payment processes.

 If you’re looking for more than just cashback, and want a card that understands your month, your salary cycle, and your real financial needs, LevelUp is built for you.

-👉 Apply for the LevelUp Card today and experience the salary-first credit on UPI.
+👉 Apply for the LevelUP Card today and experience the salary-first credit on UPI.

 SalarySe raises $11.3M to redefine credit access for India’s workforce.
 Led by Flourish Ventures and SIG Venture Capital, with support from Peak XV Partners and Pravega Ventures, the funding will fuel AI-led innovation, enterprise expansion, and smarter financial solutions for salaried professionals.